sgrade/_Lab/Systems/Systems_design.md

     - Cost
     - Quality degradation
   - Metrics
-    - MTTR (mean time to repair) is the most important as it affect the SLO
+    - MTTR (mean time to repair) is the most important as it affects the SLO
   - Means
     - Redundancy
     - Replication